 Individual lawsuits claim opioid manufacturers and distributors caused or contributed to victims' addictions.
 The most viable individual claims appear to be wrongful death cases, although addiction in and of itself is an injury for which victims might be compensated.

-If you're considering legal action over addiction or any other type of harm for which an opioid manufacturer or others might be legally responsible, talk to an attorney to get a sense of the current legal landscape and your options.
+There are a lot of moving parts when it comes to the viability of an individual lawsuit against opioid manufacturers, distributors, and others.
+If you're considering legal action over addiction or any other type of harm linked to opioid use, your best first step might be talking to an attorney to get a sense of the current legal landscape and your options.